Uninett/python-logging-humio/README.rst

     logging.basicConfig(handlers=[HumioJSONHandler(host, token)])
     logging.error('This is a test')

-In Humio you should get a single record with one key per every attribute in the log record.
+In Humio you should get a single entry with one key for every attribute in the log record.
+One additional key `formattedMessage` contains the human-readable format set in the logging config as a string.

 For parser ``kv``::